“What’s the point of a book with no words?”

 For instance, here’s a great strategy that could motivate even the most reluctant writer.

-After “reading” each page, ask your child to record her thoughts, observations and even invented dialogue on sticky notes.
-Then have her attach those sticky notes to the corresponding pages.
+After “reading” each page, ask your child to record thoughts, observations, and even invented dialogue on sticky notes.
+Then have your child attach those sticky notes to the corresponding pages.

-After she’s stickied up the entire book, remove those sticky notes and line them up in sequential order.
-Organize the sticky notes by separating them into a clear beginning, middle and end of the story.
+After your child has stickied up the entire book, remove those sticky notes and line them up in sequential order.
+Organize the sticky notes by separating them into a clear beginning, middle, and end of the story.

 Now your child has the structure and multiple prompts to write a complete story based on that wordless picture book.

 These days, I see wordless picture books through a teacher’s eyes.
-I consider them to be one of the most effective tools for reaching students of all ages and abilities.
+I consider them one of the most effective tools for reaching students of all ages and abilities.

 In fact, I have a dozen wordless picture books piled high on my kitchen table.
 I’ll be using these gems to develop a Wordless Picture Book Unit for my inclusion classroom.

-Because they are wordless, everyone gets the chance to excel—even the kids who struggle most.
+Because they’re wordless, everyone gets the chance to excel — even the kids who struggle most.

 Looking for some good wordless picture books to try with your child?
 Here are some of my favorites: